NaWaCC/nawacc.github.io/index.md

 ## **The NaWaCC project**

-NaWaCC project is a three-year project funded by the French and the German research agencies (the [ANR](http://www.agence-nationale-recherche.fr/en/) and the [DFG](http://www.dfg.de/en/index.jsp)).
-The budget amounts to 385,978€.
+The NaWaCC project is a three-year project funded by the French and the German research agencies (the [ANR](http://www.agence-nationale-recherche.fr/en/) and the [DFG](http://www.dfg.de/en/index.jsp)).
+Its budget amounts to 385,978€.
 The project will start in May 2018 and end in April 2021.

 ### Summary